ydiazn/figicat/README.md

 ## about code

 This little game is built using awesome javascript game framework called [Phaser](http://phaser.io).
 Have fun hacking it as you wish.

+# How play

+Open index.html in web browser